-The Reactif 11M urinalysis strips are solid plastic strips on which multiple, separated reagent fields are applied.
-The test is for the qualitative and semi-quantitative detection of the following analytes in urine: ascorbic acid, glucose, bilirubin, ketone (acetoacetic acid), specific gravity, blood, pH, protein, urobilinogen, nitrite and leucocytes.
+The Reactif 5B urinalysis strips are solid plastic strips on which multiple, separated reagent fields are applied.
+The test is for the qualitative and semi-quantitative detection of the following analytes in urine: glucose, ketone (acetoacetic acid), blood, pH and protein.
 The Reactif urinalysis strips are intended for single use at sites close to the patient (point of care) and central laboratories.

 The cardboard label lists the respective analytes - compare the corresponding analyte with the fields on the colour scale.
 The Reactif urinalysis strips can be read optically as well as evaluated with the help of the urinalysis device and are intended for professional use only.

 In the course of an illness or when the body is malfunctioning, urine undergoes many changes before the blood composition changes to a clearly recognisable extent.
 Urinalysis is a useful procedure as an indicator of health or disease, and as such is used in routine health screening.
-The Reactif urinalysis strip can be used in the determination of general health and helps in the diagnosis and monitoring of metabolic or systemic diseases affecting renal function, endocrine disorders and urinary tract diseases or disorders.
+The Reactif urinalysis strip can be used in determining general health and helps in the diagnosis and monitoring of metabolic diseases or systemic diseases affecting kidney function, endocrine disorders and urinary tract diseases or disorders.

 Blood is often found in the urine of women during menstruation.
-The significance of detected traces may vary depending on the patient and clinical judgement is required with these samples.
+The significance of detected traces may vary depending on the patient and clinical assessment is required for these samples.